-To the best of our knowledge, the governance arrangements, as outlined above have been effectively operating during the year with the exception of those areas identified as requiring improvement.
-We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+To the best of our knowledge, and subject to the note included at the beginning of this statement, the governance arrangements, as outlined above have been effectively operating during the year with the exception of those areas identified as requiring improvement.
+We have taken steps during 2019/20 to address the above matters to further enhance our governance arrangements and where required, we propose to continue with further improvements in these matters during 2020/21.
 We are satisfied that these steps will address the need for improvements that were identified during the review of effectiveness and will monitor their implementation and operation as part of our annual review.

-Councillor Yvonne Davies, Leader of the Council
+Councillor Maria Crompton, Deputy Leader of the Council